Satwik-Pamulaparthy/pytorch-copy/README.md

  ✅ Create and fix a merge conflict locally.
 Then, amend the merge commit to state that a merge conflict was resolved.

  ✅ Raise a pull request with your new changes.
-Show the the url of the pull request to a TA.
+Verify the url of the pull request.

- ✅ Explain to a TA the difference between a cloned and forked repository, when you would use each, and why we use pull requests.